Release notes | Urbi Pro | Urbi Documentation

 • Added a new widget type Area chart: an analog of a line graph with a filled area between the line and the axes.

-• Added a new widget type Text widget for displaying blocks with text on dashboard scenes.
+• Added a new widget type Text widget for displaying blocks with text.

 • Added new features for working with data uploaded as a file: